 “Fabrication would be suicidal for a nonfiction writer (like Ieda),” Saito said.
 “I believe in her.”
 But despite such faith, later editions of “Yellow Cab” were in fact altered in a few critical places, in effect softening the book’s initial shock value.

 In the 27th printing of the book, for example, this new qualifying statement by Ieda was inserted: “I would like to reconfirm that this is a story about some of the Japanese women living in New York — certainly not all of them.”
 Saito says that other unspecified revisions in the book are to come in an effort to eliminate any future misunderstandings.

-Back in New York the Yellow Cab o Kangaeru Kai is pushing ahead with its protest, and members says they are prepared to keep the heat on the best-selling author until they get satisfactory answers.
+Back in New York, the Yellow Cab o Kangaeru Kai is pushing ahead with its protest, and members say they are prepared to keep the heat on the bestselling author until they get satisfactory answers.
 The group sent a written inquiry to Shoko Ieda on May 14, but has received no reply.